 Before the conference call starts

 - Inform all the participants about the details of the meeting – If you are the leader of the call, make sure to inform all the participants about who will be attending the meeting.
 It’s a good idea to send out a Google calendar with time, date and participant names.
-This way people will know who they will be talking to and what they need to prepare.
+This way, people will know who they will be talking to and what they need to prepare.

 - Set time limits – Since the meeting isn’t personal, it’s very easy to get off the topic.
 Set strict time limits and remember that you have a specific amount of time to handle everything you need to discuss.

-- Prepare your agenda – Your time is not endless – you need to have a detailed agenda to guide you through the meeting and discuss everything on topic.
+- Prepare your agenda – Your time is not endless – you need to have a detailed agenda to guide you through the meeting and discuss everything on the topic.

-- Check your device – Your conferencing device (laptop, phone or whatever device you’re using to make a call) should be charged.
+- Check your device – Your conferencing device (laptop, phone, or whatever device you’re using to make a call) should be charged.
 Imagine what will happen if it suddenly turns off in the middle of the conversation!

 - Choose the right location – Make sure to choose a quiet area for the call.
 Your partners will be annoyed to hear passing cars or side conversations during their call.
-If you don’t have a chance to do so, use Krisp which mutes background noise in calls from both sides and enhances your voice quality.
+If you don’t have a chance to do so, use Krisp noise cancelling app, which mutes background noise in calls from both sides and enhances your voice quality.

 - Relax – And stay positive: everything will be fine!
-Technical issues happen to everyone, so if it does to you just stay calm.
+Technical issues happen to everyone, so if it does to you, just stay calm.
 If you are too nervous, you can practice a few tips to alleviate stress before conference calls.

 During the conference call